Anterior cruciate ligament reconstruction: Hamstring tendon

 Hamstring autografts are made with the semitendinosus tendon, either alone or accompanied by the gracilis tendon for a stronger graft.
 The semitendinosus is an accessory hamstring (the primary hamstrings are left intact), and the gracilis is not a hamstring, but an accessory adductor (the primary adductors are left intact as well).
 The two tendons are commonly combined and referred to as a four-strand hamstring graft, made by a long piece (about 25 cm) removed from each tendon.
 The tendon segments are folded and braided together to form a tendon of quadruple thickness for the graft.
 The braided segment is threaded through the heads of the tibia and femur, and its ends are fixed with screws on the opposite sides of the two bones.

 Unlike the patellar ligament, the hamstring tendon's fixation to the bone can be affected by motion after surgery.
 Therefore, a brace is often used to immobilize the knee for one to two weeks.
 Evidence suggests that the hamstring tendon graft does as well, or nearly as well, as the patellar ligament graft in the long term.
+A Cochrane review in 2011 found insufficient evidence to suggest whether a hamstring versus patellar ligament graft was superior.
+It found that individuals receiving hamstring autografts had reduced flexion (bending knee) range of motion and strength.
 Common problems during recovery include strengthening of the quadriceps, IT-band, and calf muscles.